MillerRabin/intention-storage/readme.md

 * The gate computer accepts the intention and opens the gate.
 * When you want to close the gate just ask your laptop to close it

-What if you work in the garden when the doorbell rang.
+What if you working in the garden when the doorbell rings.
 It`s not a problem.
 Just ask your smartphone "Connect me to the gate camera" and process will be same, but through your smartphone.
 Want a security terminal for all your family that will automatically on when the doorbell is rang.
 It's not a problem.